limitedink/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-This is a simple command line implementation of the classic Rock Paper Scissors game using JavaScript.
+Rock Paper Scissors game created with HTML, CSS and JS.

 ## How to Play